RossielCS/Online-shop-Web-page/README.md

 # Online Shop Web Page
 This is the HTML & CSS Capstone Project and was build based on an online shop.
-I followed the given design whis is [ZATTIX](https://www.behance.net/gallery/24796463/ZATTIX) but changed the content to a jewelry e-commerce.
+I followed the given design which is [ZATTIX](https://www.behance.net/gallery/24796463/ZATTIX) but changed the content to jewelry e-commerce.

 ![Desktop](https://user-images.githubusercontent.com/60085697/82383088-824ec080-9a03-11ea-8d66-76fd3c1a81da.png)